Archive for: Art. 255 IPL

 4. (repealed)

-This is because the Article 255(4) of the IPL includes provisions that fully cover this regulation and precludes the possibility of complementary use of the provisions of Article 7 and 77 of the Administrative Proceedings Code – APC – (in Polish: Kodeks postępowania administracyjnego) of 14 June 1960, Journal of Laws (Dziennik Ustaw) No 30, item 168, consolidated text of 9 October 2000, Journal of Laws (Dziennik Ustaw) No 98, item 1071 with subsequent amendments.
+This is because the Article 255(4) of the IPL includes provisions that fully cover this regulation and precludes the possibility of the complementary use of provisions of Article 7 and 77 of the Administrative Proceedings Code – APC – (in Polish: Kodeks postępowania administracyjnego) of 14 June 1960, Journal of Laws (Dziennik Ustaw) No 30, item 168, consolidated text of 9 October 2000, Journal of Laws (Dziennik Ustaw) No 98, item 1071 with subsequent amendments.

 Article 255